dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/control-authoring-overview.md

 - Routed events can be used in an <xref:System.Windows.EventSetter>, which enables application developers to specify the handler of an event within a style.

-- Routed events can be used in an <xref:System.Windows.EventTrigger>, which is useful for animating properties by using [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)].
+- Routed events can be used in an <xref:System.Windows.EventTrigger>, which is useful for animating properties by using XAML.
 For more information, see [Animation Overview](../graphics-multimedia/animation-overview.md).

 The following example defines a routed event by doing the following: